harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/gitops-pipeline-steps.md

 ### Fetch Linked Apps step

-The Fetch Linked Apps step provides app information, such as the app name, agent identifier, and URL to the Harness GitOps app.
+The Fetch Linked Apps step provides app information, such as the app name, agent identifier, and URL to the Harness GitOps apps which are generated via ApplicationSet.

 The following image shows information that is displayed on the **Output** tab of the step: